siegelz/core-bench/README.md

 SSH_PRIVATE_KEY_PATH = "/Users/XXX/.ssh/id_rsa"
 ```

-The harness runs on [Standard_E2as_v5]("https://cloudprice.net/vm/Standard_E2as_v5") and [Standard_NC4as_T4_v3]("https://cloudprice.net/vm/Standard_NC4as_T4_v3") machine types for non-GPU and GPU tasks, respectively.
+The harness runs on [Standard_E2as_v5](https://cloudprice.net/vm/Standard_E2as_v5) and [Standard_NC4as_T4_v3](https://cloudprice.net/vm/Standard_NC4as_T4_v3) machine types for non-GPU and GPU tasks, respectively.
 The harness will automatically create a new VM for each task and delete the VM once the task has been completed.

-You may need to ["request a quota increase"]("https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas") for the `Standard_NC4as_T4_v3` machine type if you plan on running GPU tasks.
+You may need to [request a quota increase](https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/myQuotas) for the `Standard_NC4as_T4_v3` machine type if you plan on running GPU tasks.

 ### Local Setup
 Alternatively, you can run the benchmark locally. **However, this approach is not reccomended because the benchmark does not run in an isolated environment when ran locally.
 Therefore, the agent can access all files on the machine running the benchmark.** Local development should only be used for debugging purposes.